drivy/jobs/analytics_engineering_intership/README.md

 - `session_start`
 - `session_end`

+Note: again, alternatively, you can use python to do this work.

 Explain your design in your markdown file.

-### 1.2
+### 2.2

-We now want to know which marketing action has attracted the user to begin their session.
+We now want to know which marketing campaign has attracted the user to begin their session.

 Thanksfully, `url` provides us with `utm_source`, `utm_medium` and `utm_campaign` details we can use to find out.
-For more details about UTMs, check out this [blog post](https://buffer.com/library/utm-guide/)
+For more details about UTMs, you can check out this [blog post](https://buffer.com/library/utm-guide/)

 Enrich your `session` table with a `source` column that provides you with information about the marketing campaigns that can be associated to each `session_id`.

-## Exercise 2: Incremental pipeline

-Another set of raw payloads is provided to you in `./data/tracking_payloads_20210604.csv`.

-### 2.1

-Write the serie of queries that would succesively update `raw_payloads`, `events` and `sessions` in your SQL file.
+Note: again, alternatively, you can use python to do this work.

 Explain your approach in the markdown file.

-### 2.2

-Do you observe issues in your computations because of this additional file?

-If so, create a second SQL file to show us how you would adapt your transformation queries to produce a reliable session table for analytics purposes.

-List the issues you have noticed and explain how your new design fixes them in your markdown file.

 ## Exercise 3: Challenge performance

 As you can guess, in reality, millions of payloads are generated by platforms like Getaround everyday.

-Without any additional dataset, find a way to challenge your query with a larger volume of data (> 1000 rows).
-Write your workaround methods in a SQL file.
+Find a way to challenge your query with a larger volume of data (> 1000 rows).
+Write your workaround methods in a SQL file and/or Python file.

 Explain your approach in the markdown file.